 \end{Assumption} Assumption~\ref{assumption:trendSeasonalBound} is only used to bound the variance estimate $\hat{\sigma}_0^2$, see Proposition~\ref{proposition:varianceEstimate}.
 The assumption could be relaxed by allowing a small proportion of points to fail conditions \eqref{eq:maxTrend} and \eqref{eq:maxSeason}.

-Under these assumptions, Theorem~\ref{theorem:main} shows that we have successfully solved the structural challenge to decompose a time series into anomalies, trend, and seasonality and to estimate collective anomalies when the typical distribution is not stationary.
-Our theory even accounts for the initial variance estimate.
-However, as, to the best of our knowledge, finite sample bounds for robust estimators are not available, we assume that we have no point anomalies and use the least squares estimator instead of Tukey's estimator, i.e.~the loss function $\rho$ is given by the $L_2$-norm.
-To estimate the seasonality we stop after the initial median, i.e.~\eqref{eq:season_m_estimator} is replaced by the median of the observations indexed by $V_p$.
+Building on these assumptions, Theorem~\ref{theorem:main} establishes that STAD successfully solves the structural challenge of decomposing a time series into anomalies, trend, and seasonality and to estimate collective anomalies when the typical distribution is not stationary.
+Our theory also accounts for the initial variance estimate.
+However since, to the best of our knowledge, finite sample bounds for robust estimators are not available, we assume that we have no point anomalies and use the least squares estimator instead of Tukey's estimator.
+I.e.,~the loss function $\rho$ is given by the $L_2$-norm.
+For the seasonal component, \eqref{eq:season_m_estimator} is replaced by the median of the observations indexed by $V_p$.
+Note that this median was the initial estimate prior to the Tukey estimate in \eqref{eq:season_m_estimator}, so in other words, we omit the refinement by the Tukey estimate.
 Using robust estimators instead will have slightly worse statistical efficiency, but better robustness to potential anomalies in $U$, either small parts of collective anomalies or point anomalies.

 \begin{Theorem} We assume the model from Section~\ref{sec:model}.
-Let $\hat{A}, \hat{T}, \hat{S}$, and $\hat{\mathcal{A}}$ be the STAD estimators as defined in Section~\ref{section:methodSTAD}.
+Let $\hat{A}, \hat{T}, \hat{S}$, and $\hat{\mathcal{A}}$ be the STAD estimators as defined in Section~\ref{section:method}.
 Suppose Assumptions~\ref{assumption:segmentLength},~\ref{assumption:anomalyLengthCombined},~\ref{assumption:gridBandQ},~and~\ref{assumption:trendSeasonalBound} hold.
 Let $J \to \infty$, as $n \to \infty$.
 Then,

 Furthermore, there exists a constant $\CfinalEstimate > 0$ such that

 as $n \to \infty$. \end{Theorem} \begin{proof} See Appendix~\ref{sec:proofs}. \end{proof}